foca/migajas/README.md

 # Migajas

-Migajas is a tiny library for adding breadcrumbs to a routing tree framework, like Cuba or Roda.
+Migajas is a tiny library for adding breadcrumbs to any Rack application.
+It was designed with routing tree frameworks like Cuba or Roda in mind, but works well with any Rack-based framework, including Rails.

 ## Usage